MadhuAtBerkeley/BristolGorillas2020/README.md

 ## Acknowledgements

-We would like to thank the [Gorilla Game Lab](https://gorillagamelab.com).
-In particular, Peter Bennet, Stuart Gray & Faye.
-We would also like to thank the Primate division at Bristol Zoo Gardens.
+We would like to thank Stuart Gray, Faye Clark & Peter Bennet of the [Gorilla Game Lab](https://gorillagamelab.com)!.
+We would also like to thank Bristol Zoo Gardens.

+## Contact

+If you require any assistance or are interested in this research please do not hesitate to [email me](mailto:dl18206@bristol.ac.uk) or [Tilo Burghardt](mailto:tilo@cs.bris.ac.uk)!